 Invest in cars that hold their value

 The best way to minimize depreciation is to buy smart.
 This means purchasing cars that hold their value.
-You can start by considering the top 10 vehicles listed by Kelley Blue Book.
+You can start by considering the top vehicles with the best resale value listed by Kelley Blue Book.

-If none of them appeal to you, you can always research the resale value of the vehicle that you’re interested in to determine if it is worth the purchase.
+If none of them appeal to you, you can always research the resale value of the vehicle you like to determine the average rate and if it is worth the purchase.